 The Young Dancers Intensive offers five courses each day, with study in Modern, Ballet, Repertory, Improvisation, Street Styles, Composition and various somatic practices.

 To ensure rigor and safety in all classes, students must have a minimum of three years of current and continuous dance training.
-All dancers take Somatics, Street Styles and Modern Dance Technique, and can design their afternoon schedule from week to week.
+All dancers take Somatics, Street Styles and Modern Dance Technique, and can design their afternoon schedule to suit their interests.
 Students may participate in Ballet, Composition, Contact Improvisation, or different Repertory experiences with visiting artists.
-Dancers can swap their afternoon courses from week-to-week, creating a diverse and well-rounded experience!

 Morning Courses